eclipse-tractusx/managed-identity-wallet/README.md

 ## Helm Setup and Auto Deployment <a id= "helmSetupAndAutoDeployment"></a>
 The Helm setup is configured under `helm/custodian` and used by `github-actions` for auto deployment.
 Before pushing to the `develop` branch, please check if the version of the `gradle.properties` need to be updated, the Aca-Py image is uploaded as described [section](##Aca-Py_Build_and_ Upload_Image) and the secret files and `values-staging.yaml` sill accurate.

-* To check the current deployment and version run `helm list -n ingress-custodian`.
+* To check the current deployment and version run `helm list -n <namespace-placeholder>`.
 Example output:
 ```
 NAME         	NAMESPACE        	REVISION	UPDATED                                	STATUS  	CHART                  	APP VERSION
 cx-custodian 	ingress-custodian	1       	2022-02-24 08:51:39.864930557 +0000 UTC	deployed	catenax-custodian-0.1.0	0.0.5
 ```

-The deployment requires also a secret file `catenax-custodian-secrets` that include the following data:
+The deployment requires also a secret file `catenax-managed-identity-wallets-secrets` that include the following data:
 1. `cx-db-jdbc-url` (includes password/credentials for DB access)
 1. `cx-auth-client-id`
 1. `cx-auth-client-secret`

 To add a secret file to the namespace in the cluster:
 * login to AKS
-* either import them using a file `kubectl -n <namespace-placeholder> create secret generic catenax-custodian-secrets --from-file <path to file>`
+* either import them using a file `kubectl -n <namespace-placeholder> create secret generic catenax-managed-identity-wallets-secrets --from-file <path to file>`
 * or run the following command after replaceing the placeholders
 ```
-  kubectl -n <namespace-placeholder> create secret generic catenax-custodian-secrets \
+  kubectl -n <namespace-placeholder> create secret generic catenax-managed-identity-wallets-secrets \
   --from-literal=cx-db-jdbc-url='<placeholder>' \
   --from-literal=cx-auth-client-id='<placeholder>' \
   --from-literal=cx-auth-client-secret='<placeholder>'